 What is the treatment for lentigo maligna melanoma?

 Lentigo maligna melanoma should be completely removed surgically.
-If possible, there should be a 1 cm margin of normal skin around the tumour.
+If possible, there should be a 1 cm margin of normal skin around the tumour, but the margin may depend on the site of the lesion and how close it is to important structures like the mouth, eye or nose.
 If the local lymph nodes are enlarged due to melanoma, they should also be completely removed, which entails a major surgical procedure under general anaesthetic.